Table of Contents Show

-FaceTime launches automatically in Mac?
+FaceTime launches automatically on Mac?
 Your macOS comes with a feature, Login Items, which automatically opens the programs when you boot the system.
 Fortunately, you’re allowed to select the apps and programs to open on Startup automatically.
-If you don’t find FaceTime helpful when opening automatically, then this article will show you how to fix Mac FaceTime opens itself on startup.
+If you don’t find FaceTime helpful when opening automatically, then this article will show you how to fix Mac FaceTime to open itself on startup.
 There are other reasons for this action to occur, like, when you shut down the Mac while FaceTime is running, the next time you boot the Mac, it will open automatically.

 No matter what, this article will show you how to get rid of FaceTime when it opens at startup and by removing it from Login Items.
 However, if that doesn’t work, then you might have to delete the preferences file of FaceTime.